shekhargulati/30-seconds-of-java/README.md

 Returns every nth element in an array.

-Use Intstream.range().filter() to create a new array that contains every nth element of a given array.
+Use IntStream.range().filter() to create a new array that contains every nth element of a given array.

 ```java
 public static int[] everyNth(int[] elements, int nth) {